codenotary/immudb-node/immudb-node-doc/immudb-node/modules/types_Provable.md

 Ƭ **ProvableTx**: `Object`

-Structure represetning fundamental data which existance in ImmuDb can be verified.
+Structure representing fundamental data which existence in immudb can be verified.

-Minimal required data is transaction id Verifiable.id, because it uniqly identifies transaction TxAnonymous, which is an atom of verification process.
+Minimal required data is transaction id Verifiable.id, because it uniquely identifies transaction TxAnonymous, which is an atom of verification process.

 Common users would be also interested in:
 - time of creation - Verifiable.timestamp
 - some entries - Verifiable.entries.

-All filds could be verified.
+All fields could be verified.

-Verification process in all cases will verify all filds but entries.
+Verification process in all cases will verify all fields but entries.
 Entries will be verified if specified and in this situation sometimes all entries will be verified, even if not specified.